Military police: Estonia

-The Sõjaväepolitsei are the Military Police of the Estonian Defence Forces.
-The Estonian MP organization was created in 1994 and is today divided into tactical (patrol) and investigative units.
+The Sõjaväepolitsei are the Military Police of the Estonian Defence Forces.Kaitsevägi The Estonian MP organization was created in 1994 and is today divided into tactical (patrol) and investigative units.
 Additionally, conscript-based reserve MP platoons are trained in Guard Battalion every year.
 MP tasks include investigation of serious disciplinary cases and some armed service-related crimes, supervision of military discipline within the Forces, military traffic control and various security tasks.
 Within conflict/crises areas (Afghanistan) the MP may provide close protection of the Estonian national representative and other visiting VIPs.
 When on regular patrol assignment, Estonian MPs wear a black brassard on their right shoulder, with the letters SP in silver, and are usually equipped with an HK USP 9 mm pistol, spare magazines, radio, handcuffs, pepper spray and an expandable police baton.